aslanshaken/go4profit-v3/README.md

 ### MVP

+- The site would be written in free open source react that uses js library.
 - Users have the navbar for easy navigation through the entire website.
 - Each page has its own context about the company.
 Contains but not limited to the following: what sets apart, why us, focused on growth, CEO info, easy steps to start, services.
 - The footer includes nav links and information about the company such as address, email and cell phone number.